Milsons Point ferry wharf

 Milsons Point ferry wharf is located on the northern side of Sydney Harbour serving the North Sydney Council suburb of Milsons Point.
 It is next to Luna Park and the Sydney Harbour Bridge.
-It is served by Sydney Ferries Parramatta River and Pyrmont Bay services operated by First Fleet and RiverCat class ferries.
+It is served by Sydney Ferries Parramatta River and Pyrmont Bay services operated by First Fleet, Emerald, River, RiverCat and Parramatta River class ferries.

 History

 On 24 May 2010, the wharf closed for a six-month rebuild.
 The existing wharf was demolished, with a new one built.
 A project to construct a second wharf commenced in April 2017 with services diverted to Jeffrey Street.